Lemoncode/react-image-focal-point/examples/webpack-entry-point/README.md

 # Webpack entry point

-This example is the same as the [basic example](https://github.com/Lemoncode/react-image-focal-point/tree/main/examples/basic), but using the webpack entry point to import the styles from the libray.
+This example is the same as the [basic example](https://github.com/Lemoncode/react-image-focal-point/tree/main/examples/basic), but using the webpack entry point to import the library styles.

 ## How to apply this feature in your code